Basic site setup configuration information can be found in the Site Setup article.

 Days between crawls

-The default cadence for crawling and testing sites is every 7 days.
+The default cadence for crawling and testing sites is every seven (7) days.
 To slow this cadence, update the Days between crawls field.
-Note that DubBot requires whole numbers and the cadence can be 7 or more days.
+DubBot requires whole numbers, and the cadence can be seven (7) or more days.

 Selector to click on page load

-See the Remove optional, banner/popup content from displaying on webpages within DubBot article for more information about learning how to close out content sections like Cookie notifications, Survey popups, Alerts, etc.
+Refer to the Remove optional banner/popup content from displaying on webpages within DubBot article for more information about learning how to close out content sections like Cookie notifications, Survey popups, Alerts, etc., before any analysis occurs on the page.

 Organizations can determine a set number of seconds for DubBot to wait between webpages being crawled.
 This is done to slow DubBot traffic to a web server for web servers that require a slower amount of activity.